VisionBrain/realtimeplt/README.md

 ### Future Goals
 * Make the library to work with any ANN network
-* Make this work with OPEN cv
+* Make this work with OpenCv
 * Addation features to be added: Hyperparameter Tuning

 ## Note***